-The OMB memo on the Federal Acquisition Certification in Contracting Program issued on May 7, 2014 provides the Federal Contracting Acquisition Workforce with a refreshed FAC-C program, the FAC-C(Refresh).
+The May 7, 2014 Memo on Revisions to the Federal Acquisition Certification in Contracting (FAC-C) from OFPP provides the Federal Contracting Acquisition Workforce with a refreshed FAC-C program, the FAC-C(Refresh).
 All contracting acquisition workforce members should read this memo.
 A summary of some of the changes can be found on the FAC-C(Refresh) Summary page.
 The effective date of the FAC-C(Refresh) is October 1, 2014.
 Per the May 7, 2014 memo, civilian agencies must fully implement the FAC-C(Refresh) by October 1, 2015.
 For questions concerning your agency’s policy regarding implementation of the FAC-C(Refresh), contact your Agency Acquisition Career Manager (ACM).

 The FAC-C(Refresh) program continues to have three levels with specific experience, education, and training requirements for each level.
 No changes have been made to the experience and education requirements.
 The training requirements have been changed at all three levels.
 The new certification training requirements can be found on the FAC-C(Refresh) Certification page.

 During the transition period from May 7, 2014 to October 1, 2015, workforce members may be able to complete some of the certification requirements using the current or Legacy program depending on agency policy.
 The certification training requirements for the FAC-C(Legacy) program can be found on the FAC-C(Legacy) Certification Requirements page.

 Individuals looking to learn more about the FAC-C (Refresh) are encouraged to watch a short OFPP video that highlights some of the key changes and features of the program.